ale-sanchez-g/Cucurbitaceae/README.md

  * `.\reports\utils\sql_connect.php`
  * `.\creation_script.php`

-BELOW is no longer required as we now have a docker image with the below steps
+BELOW is no longer required as we now have a docker image with the below steps - but will need to document to explain how the tool works
-- pull a copy of this repo and copy in the myphpadmin image using `docker cp historical_report CONTAINER_ID:/www/historical_report`
+- pull a copy of this repo and copy in the myphpadmin image using `docker cp cucurbitaceae CONTAINER_ID:/www/cucurbitaceae`
     - user must be in the folder where the repo is downloaded or provide the path after the command `cp`
 - Create DB `testreport` and table `food` -> this can be updated later
     - this can be completed by running `http://localhost:8080/historical_report/create_script.php`